 - Identify potential physical effects related to surgery.

 - Provide prevention strategies.

 Before surgery, your physical therapist may:

-- Teach you breathing exercises to help you relax, and show you how to safely get in and out of bed and a chair.
+- Show you how to safely get in and out of a bed and chairs.

 As You Begin to Recover